turgu1/esp32-scheme-vm/README.md

        $ make -f Makefile.esp32 menuconfig
      ```

-   * The application fibo.scm is already compiled.
+   * The application `fibo.scm` is already compiled.
 We need to create a binary
      version of it through the following command:

      ```
        $ ./h2b fibo.hex fibo.bin
      ```

-   * The resulting fibo.bin file must be made available to picobit-vm as it
+   * The resulting `fibo.bin` file must be made available to picobit-vm as it
-     will be integrated with the virtual machine code and pushed on the ESP32:
+     will be integrated with the virtual machine code and pushed in the ESP32:

      ```
        $ cp fibo.bin main/program.bin
      ```

-   * Now, we compile and burn the code on the ESP32.
+   * Now, we compile and burn the code in the ESP32.
 The first time picobit-vm
-     will be built for the ESP32, it will take sometime as the entire ESP-IDF
+     will be built for the ESP32, it will take some time as the entire ESP-IDF
      environment will also be compiled:

      ```